-Since Kenyan troops entered Somalia in October 2011 to fight the al Qaeda-linked group after it blamed the group of a series of kidnappings , al Shabab has carried out more than 150 attacks on Kenyan soil, targeting buses, schools, police stations, schools and shopping malls, killing hundreds.
+Since Kenyan troops entered Somalia in October 2011 to fight the al Shabab militants after it blamed the Somalia-based group of a series of kidnappings , al Shabab has carried out more than 150 attacks on Kenyan soil, targeting buses, schools, police stations, schools and shopping malls, killing hundreds.

-The most brutal were attack s on a Kenyan army camp in El Adde killing 200 soldiers in 2016, a 2015 attack on a Kenyan college campus that killed 148 people, a 2013 attack on a mall in Nairobi that killed at least 67, and a 2019 attack on a hotel in Nairobi that killed 21 people.
+The most brutal were attacks on a Kenyan army camp in El Adde killing 200 soldiers in 2016, a 2015 attack on a Kenyan college campus that killed 148 people, an attack on an upscale mall in Nairobi which killed 67 people in 2013, and a 2019 attack on a hotel in Nairobi which killed 21 people.

 The al Qaeda-affiliated group has stepped up its attacks both in Kenya and Somalia in the last few months.

 The Kenyan security forces are bureaucratic and under-resourced.
-There have been intelligence failures of Kenyan intelligence agencies, and security forces’ slow and shambolic response, and al Shabab sees these weaknesses and takes advantage.
+There have been intelligence failures of Kenyan intelligence agencies, and security forces’ response have been slow and shambolic, and al Shabab sees these weaknesses and takes advantage.

-Al Shabab wants to terrorise Kenyans and mobilise its supporters and turn Kenyans against each other to create religious division.
+Al Shabab also wants to create religious division and turn Kenyans against each other.
 While carrying out attacks in Kenya, al Shabab mainly targets Christians, and in Somalia, they kill fellow Muslims.

 At least four students have been killed by al Shabab fighters at a school in Garissa county.